gemfire/spring-data-for-vmware-gemfire/documentation/reference/serialization.md

 limitations under the License.
 -->

-To improve overall performance of the [vmware-gemfire-short-name] In-memory Data Grid, [vmware-gemfire-short-name] supports a dedicated serialization protocol, PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).
+To improve overall performance of the GemFire In-memory Data Grid, GemFire supports a dedicated serialization protocol, PDX, that is both faster and offers more compact results over standard Java serialization in addition to working transparently across various language platforms (Java, C++, and .NET).

 For more details, see [PDX Serialization Features](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-data_serialization-gemfire_pdx_serialization.html).

-This topic discusses the ways in which [spring-data-gemfire-name] simplifies and improves [vmware-gemfire-short-name]'s custom serialization in Java.
+This topic discusses the ways in which Spring Data for VMware GemFire simplifies and improves GemFire's custom serialization in Java.

 ## <a id="wiring-deserialized-instances"></a>Wiring deserialized instances